One of the common parenting mistakes a child of divorced parents makes is relative to that dreaded question: “Do I HAVE to go?”

-Edit date and time 4.
-Try to get along with your ex.
+4. Try to get along with your ex.

 This is not realistic in every scenario, for obvious reasons.
 However, you would be surprised at how liberating it can be for everyone to get along and push through the drama.
 The best tip for divorced parents or parents that are no longer together is to put the past behind you, so you can put your best foot forward in this new year!